xcube-dev/xcube/docs/source/mldatasets.md

 `xcube.core.mldataset.MultiLevelDataset`.
 The xcube data store framework refers to this datatype using the alias `mldataset`.
-The corresponding default data format is the xcube _Levels_ format, named `levels`.
-It is planned to also support Cloud Optimized GeoTIFF (COG) as format for multi-resolution datasets in xcube.
+The corresponding default data format is the xcube _Levels_ format, named `levels`. xcube also supports the Cloud Optimized GeoTIFF (COG) format for reading multi-resolution datasets.

 The xcube Levels Format
 -----------------------